ellizzabbetth/udacity_aws_STEDI_Human_Balance_Analytics/README.md

 ## Use Glue Catalog to Query a Landing Zone

-### create a Glue Table definition to query the data using SQL
+### Create a Glue Table definition to query the data using SQL

 1. Search for Glue Catalog in the AWS Console, and you will see the Glue Data Catalog.
 Click Data Catalog

 2.

-##  generate Python scripts to build a lakehouse solution in AWS that satisfies these requirements from the STEDI data scientists.
+##  Generate Python scripts to build a lakehouse solution in AWS that satisfies these requirements from the STEDI data scientists.

 As a starting point, create your own S3 directories for customer_landing, step_trainer_landing, and accelerometer_landing zones, and copy the data there.